patrikx3/debian-testing-mongodb-stable/README.md

 It is basically a built for the latest MongoDB for Debian.

-The current varsion is the v3.6.x build.
+The current varsion is the r3.6.x build (release).

 ### Warning